Latest posts

 Buyer's Guide 07 May 2026

-The Best Semantic Layer for AI Agents in 2026
+The Best Semantic Layer for AI Agents in 2026: A Buyer's Guide

 An honest comparison of every major semantic layer in 2026 - and the five criteria that actually matter for AI workloads.